particle-iot/docs/src/content/reference/datasheets/wi-fi/argon-datasheet.md

 ### Antenna

 There are two radios on the Argon.
-A BLE radio (nRF52840) and a WiFi radio (ESP32).
-For the WiFi radio, we have provided a u.FL connector to plug in the WiFi antenna.
-This is required if you wish to use the WiFi connectivity.
+A BLE radio (nRF52840) and a Wi-Fi radio (ESP32).
+For the Wi-Fi radio, we have provided a u.FL connector to plug in the Wi-Fi antenna.
+This is required if you wish to use the Wi-Fi connectivity.

 There are two options for the BLE antenna on the Argon.
 It comes with an on-board PCB antenna which is selected by default in the device OS and a u.FL connector if you wish to connect an external antenna.
 If you wish to use the external antenna, you'll need to issue an appropriate command in the firmware.

 ### FCC approved antennas

-**BLE and WiFi**
+**BLE and Wi-Fi**

 The Argon includes one of these antennas, but a second for use with BLE can be purchased in the [Particle online store](https://store.particle.io/products/wi-fi-or-mesh-2-4ghz-antenna).